warpas/juggernaut-project/README.md

     - further Toggl development
         - add a function to list all untagged time entries
         - add a function to tag untagged entry
+        - add a function for splitting events that ran past midnight
+        - add an Apple Shortcuts automation for splitting events that ran past midnight